 What Is The Role Of The Nurse Case Manager In A North Carolina Workers’ Compensation Case?

-Workers’ compensation insurance companies don’t always hire nurse case managers.
-When they do, there’s usually a medical reason that they’re concerned about.
+Workers’ compensation insurance companies do not always hire nurse case managers.
+When they do, there is usually a medical reason that they’re concerned about.
 The insurance company worries that the claimant will not get all the treatment they need or that the doctor and the injured worker might form a bond against their interests.

 Workers’ compensation insurance companies sometimes hire a field nurse case manager to attend appointments.
 This way, somebody on the insurance company’s side speaks directly to the doctor and asks questions about the timeframe.
 The nurse case manager will also ask when the doctor expects the patient to reach maximum medical improvement.

 They will also handle some ancillary medical issues in a case.
 The nurse case manager will discuss with the treating physician about getting prescriptions filled, and durable medical devices purchased and delivered to the worker.
 The nurse case manager will also confirm the patient’s work status and functional capacity with their doctor.

 Other times, workers’ compensation insurance companies hire a telephonic nurse case manager, which is more of a nurse administrative role.
 This person calls the doctor’s office and speaks to the injured worker after their appointments.
 This phone call confirms the information and ensures a follow-up appointment is scheduled.
 They also confirm they’re getting the medical records and work notes needed from the appointment.

 The same rules apply to a telephonic nurse case manager as a field nurse case manager.
 Whether insurance companies hire one or the other depends on the case.

 The workers’ compensation insurance companies hire nurse case managers.
 If an injured worker is assigned a nurse case manager, their employer is liable through their workers’ compensation insurance company.
 The insurance company will decide to pay benefits, including medical compensation.